ZayStallard/Static-websites-made-by-me/README.md

-This repo hosts some of the fantastic Responsive-Websites coded by me using HTML, CSS-grid, CSS-flexbox and Formspree.
+This repo hosts three fantastic fully-responsive static websites accommodating amazing animations, hover effects & active-forms for data collection, coded by me using HTML, CSS-grid, CSS-flexbox and Formspree.
-I have also incorporated cool animations and hover effects into these websites.
 To checkout them, kindly visit the below links.

 &nbsp;